Fluent API in Entity Framework Core is a way to configure the data model using code.

 .HasColumnType("varchar(100)");

-This configuration allows you to exclude specific properties from the entity model so that they are not mapped to columns in the database.
+This configuration allows you to exclude specific entity model properties from being mapped to columns in the database.

-It is useful for calculated or temporary properties that exist only in the application layer and do not require persistence.
+It’s useful for calculated or temporary properties that exist only in the application layer and don’t need persistence.

 modelBuilder.Entity<Product>().Ignore(p => p.TemporaryData);